How Fast Will a Car Loan Build My Credit Score?

 The impact of opening a new credit account varies depending on your unique credit history.
 If you apply for several car loans in a short period of time to shop around, credit scoring models may treat the group of inquiries as a single inquiry for credit scoring purposes.
 [3]

-After a few months of making your payments, however, you will have an established account with a payment history.
+After a few months of making your on-time payments, however, you will have an established account with a payment history.
 At this point, you may see the negative impacts of the new account turn into a benefit because of your new on-time payment history.

-Do car payments build credit?
+Does buying a car build credit?

 You shouldn’t buy a car or get a car loan just to build credit.